GetLevvel/katacoda-scenarios/rhoar-spring-boot/arquillian-cube/01-review-the-initial-project.md

 	}
 ```

-As you can see the test is calling a web service by invoking an `HTTP POST` using `.get()` and if the invocation is successful, `HTTP Response Code 200`, the body of the response is compared to the expected result.
+As you can see the test is calling a web service by invoking an `HTTP GET` using `.get()` and if the invocation is successful, `HTTP Response Code 200`, the body of the response is compared to the expected result.

 ```json
 [{"id":1,"name":"Cherry"},{"id":2,"name":"Apple"},{"id":3, "name":"Banana"}]